Molecular Quantum Control Algorithm Design by Reinforcement Learning: Method

 We begin by introducing the QLS framework to prepare a single molecular state with projective measurements.
 For a simple molecular ion where a set of signature transitions are resolved in frequency, the protocol was proposed \cite{leibfried2012quantum, ding2012quantum} and experimentally demonstrated \cite{chou2017preparation, lin2020quantum, chou2020frequency, liu2023quantum}.
 Starting from a Boltzmann mixture of energetically accessible states ($\ket{\mathcal{J}}$), the protocol repeatedly drives blue-sideband transitions and performs projective measurements (realized with quantum logic gates with a co-trapped auxiliary ion) of the motional state (Fig.~\ref{fig:fig1}a).
-As shown in Fig.~\ref{fig:fig1}b, the blue-sideband pulses partition the molecular Hilbert space into two subspaces, each associated with one motional quantum number, $k$.
-The subsequent projective measurement collapses the state to either the ground or excited motional state manifold according to the result.
-In the illustration, the $k=1$ outcome concentrates the population in a small subspace that consists of the ending states of the driven transition while $k=0$ outcome eliminates population in that subspace.
-As such, the population distribution, $P(\mathcal{J})= {\rm tr} (\rho \ket{\mathcal{J}} \bra{\mathcal{J}})$, is controlled, in a probabilistic manner, to collapse to a single, pure molecular state with confidence above the purity threshold.
-The time evolution of the system throughout the process is presented in Sec.~SA.